Rune580/LethalCompanyInputUtils/README.md

 }
 ```

-A good implimentation of this is getting the boolean value from when it is triggered
+A good implementation of this is getting the boolean value from when it is triggered
 ```csharp
 public class MyOtherClassOrMonoBehavior
 {